American League Division Series

 New York Yankees vs. Boston Red Sox

 The storied rivalry continues into October.
 This years ‘Bronx Bombers’ made a new record for home runs hit in a season by one team with 267.

-For the 87th year of the Midsummer Classic, baseball turns its sights to Marlins Park in Miami, Florida.
-This will be the first MLB All-Star game played at the Miami Marlins new ballpark.
-It was first opened back in 2012.
+For the 88th year of the Midsummer Classic, baseball turns its sights to Nationals Park in Washington D.C.
+This will be the first MLB All-Star game played at Nationals Park and the first in the nation’s capital since 1969 at RFK Stadium, the home of the then Washington Senators.
 Now every year there is always a lot of discussion and some of it a little dated about how the teams are put together.
 No system will ever be perfect.
 Fans don’t always get it right and managers won’t either.
 The fact that the players are able to vote for participants was a great choice and they know who is deserving.
 Regardless of who should or shouldn’t be in the game lets just accept that the best players will always be involved one way or another.
-Here are my all-stars keeping with the rules that every team be represented and a total of 34 players for each league.
-Continue reading “2017 MLB All-Star Teams”
+Here are my all-stars keeping with the rules that every team be represented and a total of 32 players for each league.

 NL Cy Young – Clayton Kershaw Los Angeles Dodgers

 AL Cy Young – Justin Verlander Houston Astros

 NL Rookie of the Year – OF Lewis Brinson Miami Marlins

 AL Rookie of the Year – SS Willy Adames Tampa Bay Rays

 NL Manager of the Year – Torey Lovullo Arizona Diamondbacks